bharagha/eas-2026.0.0/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-2.md

 1. **Select All Flows**: Press `Ctrl+A` (or `Cmd+A` on Mac) to select all nodes in the current flow
 2. **Delete Selected Nodes**: Press the `Delete` key to remove all selected nodes
 3. **Deploy Changes**: Click the red **Deploy** button in the top-right corner to save the changes

+- Go to the URL http://<HOST_IP>:1880.
+- Select everything inside the flow and delete it.
+- This clears the your node red flow.

 ### 3. **Create MQTT Input Connection**